nikkieverett/recipe-app/recipes/raspberry-lemon-bunt-cake.md

-add in cream cheese and heavy cream and blend until smooth. with the blender (or food processor) on low add in powdered sugar 1/4 cup at a time. you want your glaze to be pourable so stop the blender every cup or so and test to make sure it's the right consistency. chill until ready to serve.'
+add in cream cheese and heavy cream and blend until smooth. with the blender (or food processor) on low add in powdered sugar 1/4 cup at a time. you want your glaze to be pourable so stop the blender every cup or so and test to make sure its the right consistency. chill until ready to serve.'
 ingredients: 'lemon cake
 1 1/2 (3/4 cup or 170g) sticks unsalted butter room temperature